-Please also note the general information, the page Sommersemester2020#digital (for students) and the Digital Education portal page (for faculty)!
-In addition, the Faculties provide information on their websites, please note here in particular the instructions issued by the respective Examination Offices [https://portal.uni-koeln.de/en/coronavirus/information-of-the-faculties].
+Please also note the general information, the page winter semester2020/21 (for students)and the portal page Digital Education (for faculty and lecturers)!
+In addition, the faculties and their examination offices provide information on

 Examinations at the University of Cologne are conducted in various formats, among others as online exams via ILIAS and – in well-justified and exceptional cases – as attendance exams.
 Students are notified of the times and dates of exams at least two weeks in advance.

 Face-to-face examinations and preparatory measures for them are only permissible until at least 31 January 2021 if they cannot be postponed after 31 January 2021 for legal or factual reasons or if the postponement is unreasonable for the examinee.

 The Faculties will check promptly on a case-by-case basis which examinations and preparatory measures fulfil these exceptional circumstances and can therefore be carried out face to face, and will inform students accordingly.

 Since it is also not possible to say for sure whether these or similar state regulations will apply beyond 31 January, the University assumes that at least those examinations that meet the exception criteria outlined above will also be able to take place face to face in February.

 The Faculties will therefore check the fulfilment of the exception criteria for all upcoming face-to-face examinations in February as well in a timely manner and inform students accordingly.